What is it, exactly?

 Case-management can be very tricky with homeopathy because the IVIG treatments give a false sense of the case improving.
 Continuing to give the remedy at this point gives you no feedback.
 Going the route of juicing, whole foods, vegetables, aloe juice, vitamin C, wheat grass juice and papaya leaf is something even the lay person can do and should do right away.

-so you can learn that when your child gets a high fever, instead of giving Tylenol you give Belladonna or Aconite; or when your child gets the flu, instead of giving antibiotics, you give Gelsemium.
+You can learn that when your child gets a high fever, instead of giving Tylenol or antibiotics, you give Belladonna or Aconite; or when your child gets the flu, you give Gelsemium.
 (These are only rough guidelines, this is why you need an acute prescribing book.)
-Sure, you won’t be perfect in the beginning, and you’ll make mistakes; but, eventually, it will be second nature to you and you’ll have a problem-free household like I do (most of the time)!
-Yes, that really is possible!
+Sure, you won’t be perfect in the beginning, and you’ll make mistakes; but, eventually, it will be second nature to you and you’ll have a problem-free household like mine!
+Yes, that is really possible!

 Now, this just in!
-A friend of mine sent me the following which she found in an article titled “Low Platelet Count Natural Remedies”/12–but P.S., where the author says to add honey, make sure it’s RAW honey, which you can get at your health food store, as anything less is just sugar:
+A friend of mine sent me the following which she found in an article titled “Low Platelet Count Natural Remedies”/4–but P.S., where the author says to add honey, make sure it’s RAW honey, which you can get at your health food store, as anything less is just sugar for all intents and purposes:

 Here are the top 10 ways to increase a low platelet count naturally.